acatiadroid/acatiadroid/README.md

 -----------------

-I have a good understanding of using Python and many libraries within Python like Tkiner and discord.py.
+I have a good understanding of using Python and many libraries within Python like Tkinter and discord.py.
 I have a basic knowledge of MongoDB and relational databases.
 I also have some knowledge of other languages like Rust, VB.NET, HTML & CSS & C (in order of proficiancy).

 -----------------
 My most notable projects are my: